ROSS-org/ROSS/core/rio/README.md

 RIO (ROSS Restart IO) is a checkpointing API for [Rensselaer's Optimistic Simulation System](https://github.com/ROSS-org/ROSS).
 RIO is for checkpoint-restart operations and in its current state it cannot be used to created incremental checkpoints for fault tolerance.

+## Limitations

+As ROSS is developed, full RIO functionality may be lacking and certain LP and event information may not be saved in a checkpoint.
+At this time, the following features are not compatible with RIO:
+- delta encoding
+- LP suspend
+- instrumentation

 ## Documentation

 The documentation for RIO can be found on the ROSS website (Look for the RIO section on the [archive page](https://ROSS-org.github.io/archive.html)).